Handyman: Projects

 This project replacing an air conditioning vent on a roof.

 Tasks range from minor to major, from unskilled to highly skilled, and include painting, drywall repair, remodeling, minor plumbing work, minor electrical work, household carpentry, sheetrock, crown moulding, and furniture assembly.

 Installing kitchen cabinets is a medium-level handyworker job, with multiple steps.

 Businesses

 Market estimates

-An estimate was that in 2003, the market for home-maintenance and repair spending was up 14% from 2001 to 2003.
+An estimate was that in 2003, the market in the United States for home-maintenance and repair spending was up 14% from 2001 to 2003.
 Another estimate was that the market in the United States was $126 billion and was increasing by about 4% annually.
 American homes are aging; one estimate was that in 2007, more than half of all homes are older than 25 years.
 And, as populations worldwide tend to become older, on average, and since increasingly elderly people will be less inclined and able to maintain their homes, it is likely that demand for handyman services will grow.

-Independent operators

-Many towns have handymen who work part-time, for friends or family or neighbors, who are skilled in a variety of tasks.
-Sometimes they advertise in newspapers or online.
-They vary in quality, professionalism, skill level, and price.
-Contractors often criticize the work of previous contractors, and this practice is not limited to handymen, but to all trades.
-Handymen have advertised their services through flyers and mailings; in addition, free websites such as Craigslist and SkillSlate help customers and handymen find each other.

-This entire porch was rebuilt by a handyman, including the substructure, columns, railings (1x1s and moldings), and door surrounds; replacing a porch is a difficult project for amateurs.